 IJ: One of the quotes in your novel talks about how successful writers must accept looking stupid for a long time.
 Did you ever feel silly during the writing process?
 How did you overcome those feelings?

-JE: Yes, and sometimes I thought, “Why did I leave a good job where I was teaching students how to write, and now, I’m writing this silly book.
+JE: Yes, and sometimes I thought, why did I leave a good job where I was teaching students how to write?
+And now I’m writing this silly book.
 Does anybody get to read it?
-Does this matter?”
+Does this matter?

 But I felt from a spiritual standpoint that I knew through prayer that this was exactly what I needed to be doing at that moment.
 That helped me to move forward.
 You know in your gut and in your heart when it’s the right time and that helps you move past moments when you feel like this is silly or it doesn’t matter.
-I guarantee anybody as a writer, anybody who wants to do this incredible thing of trying to tell stories, that will feel dumb sometimes and you will feel inadequate.
+I guarantee anybody as a writer, anybody who wants to do this incredible thing of trying to tell stories, that you will feel dumb sometimes and you will feel inadequate.
 It’s just guaranteed.
 And so, you just plan on it, and then you keep writing all the way through it.

 Elizabeth Gilbert, in her book, Big Magic, says, “Every job has a [crap] sandwich.”
 You choose a job that you love doing, and you’re going to be willing to eat the sandwich that comes along with it.
 Writing has its own sandwich.
 Part of that is rejection, having other people read your work and telling you it’s not good.

-The other thing I’ll just add is that when it comes to creative work part of success is knowing which wave to catch.
+The other thing I’ll just add is that when it comes to creative work, part of success is knowing which wave to catch.
 You’re kind of judging it, you’re watching it.
 In the movie Soul Surfer with Bethany Hamilton, there’s this conversation with her dad where he’s telling her about judging the waves.
 That’s part of the creative work we do, too.
 It’s knowing the timing of what to do and when to catch a certain wave.
-So, trust your heart when it is the right time for you to being your creative work forward.
+So, trust your heart when it is the right time for you to bring your creative work forward.

 IJ: Can I ask a follow-up to the previous answer about the sandwich?
 What makes the writing sandwich worth it for you?